-Careers in Agriculture and Forestry make up one of the largest industries and sources of long-term employment in the country, providing jobs for millions of Americans.
-These careers supply us with a multitude of food products and alternative energies, among many other important resources for sustaining our country and contribution to the world economy.
-In addition, these careers - particularly those associated with Forestry - conserve our natural resources and assure we have bountiful supplies of land to utilize in the future.
-Many of the careers in the Agriculture and Forestry industry are considered “Green Careers,” meaning that the careers are involved in preserving or protecting our environmental resources.
+Careers in Agriculture and Forestry make up one of the largest industries and a significant source of long-term employment in the country, providing jobs for millions of Americans.
+These careers provide us with a wide range of food products and alternative energy sources, among many other vital resources for sustaining our country and contributing to the global economy.
+In addition, these careers-particularly those associated with Forestry-conserve our natural resources and ensure we have ample land to use in the future.
+Many jobs in the Agriculture and Forestry industry are considered "Green Careers," meaning they involve preserving or protecting our environmental resources.

 Agriculture & Forestry Employment Conditions

-It is recommended that those seeking a career in Agriculture and Forestry enjoy working outdoors and/or working with animals.
-The ability to work independently in potentially isolating environments is also a good trait to possess, as certain careers requiring fieldwork may place employees away from their homes and families for extended periods of time.
+Those seeking a career in Agriculture and Forestry should enjoy working outdoors and, ideally, working with animals.
+The ability to work independently in potentially isolating environments is also valuable, as some careers requiring fieldwork may send employees away from home and family for extended periods.

 Agriculture & Forestry Job Outlook